CPEEP

 1. Energy Assessment

-A contractor will conduct an energy assessment for your center.
-Then, you will receive an energy recommendation report from CPEEP that shows your center’s potential energy and cost savings.
+A contractor will conduct an energy assessment of your center.
+You will receive an energy recommendation report from the CPEEP contractor that shows the recommended equipment replacements and your center’s potential energy and cost savings.*

 2. Installation

-Once you approve the recommended upgrades, the contractor will upgrade your facility.
+Once you approve the recommended upgrades, the contractor will install the energy efficient equipment at your facility.
 CPEEP will work with you and the contractor to ensure that the project is completed to your satisfaction with minimal disruption to your center.
+In some instances, installation can happen the same day as the assessment.

 Technology and Equipment Covered